Danielle Feinberg

-Danielle Feinberg is an American cinematographer and Director of Photography for Lighting at Pixar Animation Studios.
-She directed lighting for the Academy Award-winning films WALL-E, Brave and Coco.
+Danielle Feinberg is an American Visual effects supervisor, cinematographer and Director of Photography for Lighting at Pixar Animation Studios.
+She directed lighting for the Academy Award-winning films WALL-E, Brave and Coco and was the Visual effects supervisor for Turning Red.

 Life and career

 Danielle Feinberg was born in Boulder, Colorado and graduated from Boulder High School.
 Growing up, she attended summer camps and after-school programs for students interested in computer programming and engineering.
 She attended Harvard University, where she was introduced to computer animation in a computer graphics course during her junior year.
 She graduated in 1996 with a Bachelor of Arts in computer science.

 After graduating from Harvard, she started working at Pixar in February 1997 as a technician managing the large libraries of data and images for rendering A Bug's Life.
 She has since been credited for leading work in visual effects, technical direction, and graphics.

-Outside of Pixar, she mentors girls to get them interested in STEM through groups like Girls Who Code.
-She says yes to every talk which provides a platform to inspire and encourage girls to dreams and pursue it by getting into STEM fields.
-In fact, the made with code, which is an initiative launched by Google, was kick started with her inspiring keynote.
+Outside of Pixar, she mentors girls to help them find inspiration in STEM through groups like Girls Who Code.
+She gives talks in the United States and abroad, using them when she can as a platform to encourage girls to pursue STEM fields.
+In fact, Made with Code, which is an initiative launched by Google, was kick started with her inspiring keynote.

 In 2015, she appeared in the documentary Code: Debugging the Gender Gap.
-In November 2015, she delivered a talk on science and art at TED talks live at New York.
+In November 2015, she delivered a talk on science and art at TED Talks Live in New York at the historic Town Hall Theater.
 It was also streamed by PBS.
+In 2022, she was featured along with Domee Shi, Lindsey Collins and Rona Liu as the leading women of Turning Red in the documentary Embrace the Panda: Making Turning Red.

+She was elected to a six-year term on the Harvard Board of Overseers in 2024.